 When you are ready to submit your request, remember to include:

 - A clear explanation of the data you require.
-Requests must be in writing.
+Please submit your request in writing (email or, if you prefer, a letter), as it helps both you and us keep a record of your exact request.
 Where possible, include dates and names of individuals or departments who you think may hold your personal data.
-Our Subject Access Request form can be used if preferred.

-Requests can be emailed to email@example.com or posted to: the Information Policy and Compliance Manager (data protection), The Library, UEA, Norwich, NR4 7TJ.
+Requests can be emailed to email@example.com or posted to: the Data Protection Officer, Information Compliance team, The Library, UEA, Norwich, NR4 7TJ.

-On receipt of all relevant documentation the Information Policy and Compliance Manager handling the request will contact the appropriate departments to obtain the data you have requested.
+On receipt of the required documentation the Information Compliance team will contact the appropriate departments or individual members of staff to obtain the data you have requested.
 In order to locate the correct information we may ask you to give further details of the types of data, or where you believe the data is being stored.

 We will consider the rights of third parties whose information is included in the material you have requested.
-If possible, data about third parties will be anonymised prior to the information being released.
+Where possible, third party personal data will be removed prior to the information being released.
 If this is not possible, we will seek consent of the third party to release the information to you.
-Where consent cannot be obtained or is refused, we will consider whether it is reasonable to release the information in accordance with the Data Protection Act.
+On occasion, this may necessarily involve disclosing to them that you have made this request.
+Where consent cannot be obtained or is refused, we will consider whether it is reasonable to release the information to you.